Code-Institute-Submissions/DominicSpears-milestoneproject2-memorygame/README.md

 #### Instructions Modal
 ##### Active
 * Srollbar on the side of the page.
+* Restart game button resets the page to the starting screen, beginning the countdown again.

+#### About Modal
+##### Active
+* Srollbar on the side of the page.
-* Return button resets the page to the starting screen, beginning the countdown again.
+* Restart game button resets the page to the starting screen, beginning the countdown again.

 #### Victory Modal
 ##### Active